mateswap-fi/default-token-list/README.md

   + Open PR adding your token to the list (git clone, yarn install).
   + [Add PR](https://github.com/mateswap-fi/assets) with corresponding logo in under the correct blockchain folder.

-You must have at least 100 Doge of liquidity on MateSwap to get added to the default list.
+You must have at least 100 LAC of liquidity on MateSwap to get added to the default list.

 ### Disclaimer